Trippik/PfSense_Dashboard-Frontend/README.md

 DB_SCHEMA = Name of target Schema in DB
 DB_PORT = Port that DB is accessible on
-NOMINATIM_USER = Email to be affiliated to geocode requests to OpenStreetMap when addresses are ammended or added to system
+NOMINATIM_USER = Email to be affiliated to geocode requests to OpenStreetMap when addresses are ammended or added to system THREADS = The number of threads assigned to the serving of the web app

 ## Network Requirements
 A port will need to be forwarded to port 8080 of the container that will be used for HTTP access to the WebGUI.